SyncLostFound/esp32-web-debugger/README.md

 ## 🚨 Important Note

+This project was originally started some time ago using the **ESP32 Arduino Core version 2.0.17**, which was stable at the time and supported the web server and WebSocket features used here.
+Some libraries and approaches (like `ESPAsyncWebServer`) may now be outdated or deprecated in newer versions.

-This project **requires ESP32 Arduino core version `2.0.17` or `2.0.18`** to work correctly.
+ **requires ESP32 Arduino core version `2.0.17` or `2.0.18`** to work correctly.
 The built-in async web libraries, file system mounting, and WebSocket handling are not guaranteed to work as expected in earlier or later versions due to API changes.

 > **⚠️ Status: Currently in development / buggy.**
 > Some features like pin dropdowns and PWM input fields may refresh too often or cause UI jank.
 Known rendering issues are being refined.